Skycloudmedua/docs/docs/framework/wcf/feature-details/create-an-ajax-wcf-asp-net-client.md

    *CostService.svc.cs* opens in the editor.

-5. Implement the operations in the service.
-Add the following method to the CostService class to calculate the cost of a number of sandwiches:
+5. Implement the operation in the service.
+Add the following method to the CostService class to calculate the cost of a quantity of sandwiches:

    ```csharp
    [OperationContract]